lccgov/generator-lcc-sharepoint/generators/app/templates/readme.md

 ### Leave the dist folder alone
 Seriously, if you want to edit any files edit them in the app folder.
 If you want to modify any out of the box masterpages, you should do this in the relevant repo then update the package in this project.
 Still not convinced?
 All the files in the dist folder are cleared out at each build if that helps make your mind up.

+### Getting 403 or 401 Unauthorised
+You may receive  a 401 or 403 Unauthorised when you try and deploy to the SharePoint site.
+The easiest way to fix this is to give yourself (or the user you're trying to run as) Full Control in the User Policy for the Web Application